jduimovich/jduimovich.github.io/docs/about.markdown

 ---
-layout: page
+layout: default
 title: About
-permalink: /about/
 ---

-This is an excellent About Page
+Rock Broth is a way of life.
+Share your rocks, and you'll be sipping broth in no time.